srl-labs/learn-srlinux/docs/get-started/cli.md

 ## Prompt

-The first thing you will see when logged into SR Linux is its default two-line prompt and a CLI bottom toolbar.
+The first thing you will see when logged into SR Linux is its default two-line prompt and a CLI status toolbar.

 -{{ diagram(url='srl-labs/srlinux-getting-started/main/diagrams/get-started.drawio', title='Default SR Linux prompt', page=0) }}-